 Second, it is a fairness issue: many of the bat manufacturers support the sport through some type of sponsorships.
 These sponsors face economic requirements that other bat manufacturers, who do not support the sport, do not face.
 This policy is designed to even the playing field.

 The SSUSA bat policy is simple:

-- Each model and weight must be submitted to Dr. Richard Brandt at New York University and be tested and meet the 1.21 bpf standard.
-Dr. Brandt forwards his results directly to SSUSA.
+- Each model and weight must be submitted to NTS Chesapeake Testing Lab in Belcamp, MD., and be tested and meet the bpf standard.
+NTS forwards the results directly to SSUSA.
 The bats must also meet other standards listed in the SSUSA Rulebook, including length.